abetusk/scratch/notes/Research-Scope.md

 Administrative
 ---

+* I am primarily interested in help with algorithm design in helping overcome some hurdles associated with spatial tiled constraint programming problems that have weak global constraints
+* Secondarily, I am interested in understanding some theoretical considerations, such as insight into it's relation to statistical mechanics, local entropy, SAM, etc.
 * Understanding of research in the area or other mathematical concepts is desirable but, in many cases, not necessary, as there are many issues that are highly context dependent